CarterEVERYTHING-Codes/ClassVote/README.md

         *   "Start Next Feedback Round": Records scores for the current presenter, advances to the next, resets like/dislike counts, and opens voting.
 Handles end of queue.
         *   "Reset Current Presenter's Votes": Resets like/dislike counts for the active presenter without recording scores or advancing.
     *   If Presenter Queue is empty (General Feedback Mode):
-        *   "Reset General Session Votes": Resets like/dislike counts for the session.
+        *   "Restart Session": Resets like/dislike counts for the session and ensures the voting round is active.
 *   Current presenter's name (if any) is displayed to all participants.
 *   Real-time "like" and "dislike" voting.
 *   Admin controls for vote sounds (on/off) and live results visibility (show/hide).